 Why I Like Body Part Measurements Over the Scale

-Muscle weighs more than fat and does not take up as much space, which means you could lose a ton of fat and not lose much weight if you’ve been putting on lean muscle mass.
+Muscle weighs the same as fat but does not take up as much space(muscle tissue is more dense than fat tissue), which means you could lose a ton of fat and not lose much weight if you’ve been putting on lean muscle mass.
 What commonly happens when people begin a new fitness program is they lose fat and replace it with muscle.
 This means the scale could remain the same even though you’ve lost five pounds of fat and replaced it with five pounds of muscle.
 A good thing to always remember is this: losing inches is a better tracker of success than losing a ton of weight.